 WordPress Multisite feature, as you have seen in this article, is the go-to solution for managing several websites at a time.
 To make effective use of this feature, you need to understand how WordPress user roles work.
 Not to worry, we have covered the WordPress user roles.

 The performance of your Multisite setup will depend on how good your WordPress hosting is.
 If the bandwidth is limited, you might experience frequent downtimes.
-So ensure you go with a host provider that offers good value for money.
+So ensure you go with a hosting provider that offers good value for money.